cookie2/Final_Project_Programming/readme.md

 	If there is a file named LDA_Visualization.html, it means your code run successfully.
 ### 7.Open LDA_Visualization.html with your browser, you can see the result.
 ### 8.If you use notebook like Colab or Jupyter, you can modify your visualization:
 	change those code:
 		visualisation = pyLDAvis.gensim_models.prepare(lda_model, corpus, id2word, mds = "mmds")
     	pyLDAvis.save_html(visualisation, 'LDA_Visualization.html')
 	to:
 		pyLDAvis.enable_notebook()
 		visualisation = pyLDAvis.gensim.prepare(lda_model, corpus, id2word)
 		visualisation

 # 9. You still need to realize:
-## It also just a simple code, Natural Language Processing is more complex than you thought.
+## It also a simple code, Natural Language Processing is more complex than you thought.
 If you are instersing in.
 Ask Professor or give up.

 # 10. I do not have any quotes, give up.